liventcord/.github/profile/README.md

-# LiventCord
+## What is LiventCord?

-**LiventCord** is a privacy-focused communication platform for real-time messaging, channel management, file sharing, and voice/video communication.
+LiventCord is an open-source, self-hosted communication platform for real-time messaging, channel management, file sharing, and voice/video communication.
 It prioritizes data security and user privacy.

 ## Why LiventCord?

-LiventCord is an open-source alternative to popular communication platforms, designed with privacy and security in mind.
-It is a self-hostable server, allowing users to retain full control over their data and communication.
-Unlike other platforms that may compromise user privacy or monetize user data, LiventCord ensures that your conversations remain private, secure, and under your control.

-## Backend: Built with .NET Core for performance and scalability.

-## Database: Uses Entity Framework Core for database management, supporting a variety of databases:

-***MongoDB***
-***PostgreSQL***
-***MySQL***
-***MariaDB***
-***SQLite***
+LiventCord eliminates the need to rely on third-party services, ensuring your data stays in your hands.
+By being self-hosted, it offers you more privacy and control over your communication, without depending on external providers or compromising your information.

+## Features
 ## Features

 - **Guild & Channel Management**: Create, join, and manage guilds and channels.